zpainter/iassist/content/blog/data-related-blog-posts-coming-out-open-repositories-2012-conference.md

 draft = "false"
 banner = "/img/blog/blog-placeholder.png"
 +++
-[]{.image-right}I 'd been meaning to write an IASSIST blog post about OR 2012, hosted by the University of Edinburgh's Host Organising Committee led by Co-Chair and IASSISTer Stuart Macdonald in July, because it had such good DATA content.
+I'd been meaning to write an IASSIST blog post about OR 2012, hosted by the University of Edinburgh's Host Organising Committee led by Co-Chair and IASSISTer Stuart Macdonald in July, because it had such good DATA content.